sudomateo/website/content/gear/index.md

 punch compared to the Framework Laptop 16.
 It runs Arch Linux and quite frankly has enough power to rival my custom workstation.
-There's some [PSU noise](https://community.frame.work/t/noisy-psu-fan/74751) that's annoying myself and others but hopefully Framework will correct that.
+There's some [PSU noise](https://community.frame.work/t/noisy-psu-fan/74751) that's annoying to myself and others but hopefully Framework will correct that.
 I have a support ticket in for it.

 ### Framework Laptop 16